mathspp/mathspp/pages/05.trainings/case-studies/ivy-league-metadata-services/default.md

 From a management perspective, the training created a shared baseline of concepts and vocabulary, making it easier to set expectations and to discuss technical work, as well as reducing the uncertainty that stems from the varied backgrounds of the team members.
 Quoting the hiring manager,

  > “Just being in the same room walking incrementally through this set of lessons was very valuable.
-As a manager, it puts me at ease, in the sense that I can set my expectations more accurately because I know what everyone has been exposed to.”
-(T.T.)
+As a manager, it puts me at ease, in the sense that I can set my expectations more accurately because I know what everyone has been exposed to.” — hiring manager

 ### Long-term value